Cardiac calcium score screening/test

-A calcium score screening is a CT scan of the heart that detects calcium build-up in the coronary arteries.
+A calcium (coronary) score screening/test is a CT scan of the heart that detects calcium build-up in the coronary arteries.
 It is available for $60, and no insurance is needed.

 A calcium scoring scan is a form of the familiar computed tomography (CT) scan, which captures cross-sectional images of the heart’s arteries.